delta-incubator/dat/README.md

  2. Verify the metadata read from the Delta table matches that in the `table_version_metadata.json`.
 For example, verify that the connector parsed the correct `min_reader_version` from the Delta log.
 This step may be skipped if the reader connector does not expose such details in its public API.
  3. Attempt to read the Delta table's data:
    a.
 If the Delta table uses a version unsupported by the reader connector (as determined from `table_version_metadata.json`), verify an appropriate error is returned.
    b.
-If the Delta table is supported by the reader connector, assert that the read data is equal to the data read from `table_content.parquet`.
+If the Delta table is supported by the reader connector, assert that the read data is equal to the data read from `table_content`.
 In order to make it easy to sort the tables for comparison, some tables have a column `pk` which is an ascending integer sequence.

 For an example implementation of this, see the example PySpark tests in `tests/pyspark_delta/`.